Joelynn94/josephlynn.com/posts/how-to-build-a-react-crud-todo-app-delete-todo.md

 title: "How to build a React CRUD todo app (delete todo)"
 date: "2021-05-19"
 tags: ["javascript", "react", "todoapp"]
-excerpt: "In this series, we will build a CRUD todo application.
-In this post I will show you how to delete todo items."
+excerpt: "As part of the series, "Build a CRUD todo application".
+In this post I will show you how to delete the todo items using React."
 ---

 In this series, we will build a todo application.